 - dynamic consumption model (power, return temperature) using artificial neural networks.

-MOP can be used in graphical mode for editing and viewing heat networks, or in a spreadsheet application for customized data preparation, processing and reporting.
+MOP can be used in graphical mode for editing and viewing heat networks, or in a spreadsheet application for customized data preparation and processing.
 Data import is possible from various GIS systems.
 Export can be done for wide range of SQL database systems.
 The tool can also significantly help with rapid generation of rectangular calculation schemes.

-Based on the current individual modules price list it is possible to build up different retail configurations of MOP system licenses for individual clients.
-Each MOP license comes with a standard technical support including hot-line, consulting services and free update to new versions when they are available.
+Customer can ask for specific retail configurations from individual MOP modules.
+Each MOP license comes with a standard technical support including hot-line, consulting and free update to new versions when they are available.